fdelgadom/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+It uses a modified version of the generator suggested in item 17.
+It seems that it is considered good practice, to perform the processes of increase of data, outside the generator, but in this case, the size of the batch is large and I use 4 images, two of them coming from the left and right cameras and their flipped ones.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I have used from the beginning the NVIDIA architecture of item 14.
+It is a tested architecture and it has the feature that requires a reduced number of epochs.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer followed by a cropping layer to obtain the relevant portion of the image.
+NVIDIA architecture consists of five convolutional layers with RELU activation to introduce nonlinearity, and four full connected layers.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The original NVIDIA architecture does not contains dropout layers, and overfitting is prevented by a very reduced number of epochs and the data-augmentation techniques.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The general approach for this project was to use the provided training data from Udacity and as many data augmentation techniques as necessary until successfully steer around the first track in the simulator.
+Tested in the second track, the car is able to drive itself a portion.
+In next days, I will try to pass second track changing the steering correction parameter and also in the drive.py script reducing the speed.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to confirm that a NVIDIA architecture with data augmentation techniques and the use of the right and left cameras was a good solution.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to test the right and left cameras instead of the central one, as suggested in https://hackernoon.com/training-a-deep-learning-model-to-steer-a-car-in-99-lines-of-code-ba94e0456e6a and confirmed in several slack and forums messages.
+This method worked surprisingly well from the beginning and from this moment, it was to go testing and adding data augmentation techniques and varying the steering correction factor.

+I tested and discarded brightness adjustment a technique sugested by https://medium.com/@subodh.malgonde/teaching-a-car-to-mimic-your-driving-behaviour-c1f0ae543686 and https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9 that yield no improvements in the result

+Finally the key technique was Flipping Images but applied to the left and right cameras instead of the central one.
+With just this technique te model perform almost flawlessly.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+Also, in order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that the model had a low mean squared error on the training set and validation set.
+This implied that the model was not overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+At low speed it was perfect, but I decided to increase at a medium level (set_speed = 18) At this speed, the car need a higher steering-correction-factor (0,25) and there are a few spots where the vehicle almost fell off the track but is able to recover.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The final result is that the vehicle is able to drive autonomously around the track without leaving the road at half speed.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture it is a convolution neural network proposed by NVIDIA consisted of a normalization lambda layer, a cropping layer, five convolutional layers with RELU activation to introduce nonlinearity, and four full connected layers.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I have used Udacity sample data for track 1, and inside the generator the data set it is

+and in

 I finally randomly shuffled the data set and put Y% of the data into a validation set.